HelpGiveThanks/HGTconfiguration/README.md

-## Help Give Thanks Research Project Template
+## Help Give Thanks Research Project Website Configuration Tutorials and Files

-This template was created out of a need for an integrated website solution combining the powers of The Bug Genie (TBG) and Vanilla.
-This template is aimed to be easy to install by relatively novice users to encourage wide spread use of these tools in everyday interactions with family and friends.
+The Help Give Thanks Research Project (HGT) website tools were configured out of my need to combine the powers of a project mananger, wiki, forum, and document creation/editing tool in an easy to navigate online environment.
+Keep in mind that for all their complexity these combined tools have the same function as clay tablets used to store and access information thousands of years ago.
+The primary difference between clay and digital information storage is sharability.
+You no longer have to be rich and powerful to store and share your important information.

+To encourage wide spread use of these tools in everyday interactions with family and friends, I have tired to make this setup and configurtion process easy for even novice users.
+Please help improve future versions of this file by offering your suggestions at https://github.com/HelpGiveThanks/HGTtemplate/blob/master/README.md

 Read more about the Help Give Thanks Research Project here: http://HelpGiveThanks.org.

-NOTE: The repository at https://github.com/HelpGiveThanks/HGTtemplate was created to make it easy to keep track of all files needed to accomplish this template in two different applications, but it is not a fork off of those applications, and so cannot be compared to them.
+NOTE: The repository  https://github.com/HelpGiveThanks/HGTtemplate was created to make it easy to keep track of all files needed to accomplish this template in two different applications, but it is not a fork off of those applications, and so cannot be compared to them.
 The actual fork off of TGB for the TGB template can found here https://github.com/virtualdavid/thebuggenie/tree/template.
 The Vanilla theme files consists of a modified copy of its default theme version 2.1.

 Q&A and LastEdited https://github.com/HelpGiveThanks/addons/compare/vanilla:2.1...2.1